-The thinker and the shopper has been added to your bookmarks.
+The thinker and the shopper has been saved

 The time could be ripe for consumers and consumer products companies to embrace cognitive technologies, which can offer companies ways to deliver benefits to consumers to a greater degree than previously possible.

 Isabella was skeptical.
 Date night with her husband—the first in a long time—was four days away, and with the kids, dog, house, and a job, she had zero time to make it to the makeup counter at the mall.
 Using a smartphone to try on makeup?
 Really?!
 Well, here goes nothing, she thought.
 But after she downloaded the application with ease, Isabella found herself smiling as her selfie appeared with just one click.
 Her screen had just transformed—quite magically—into a makeup mirror!
 The experience was a little odd at first, but applying eye shadow virtually was a cinch, sans the mess of testers.
 Isabella appreciated having the leisure to find just the right shade of foundation for her uneven skin tone without being subjected to a hard sell from the counter girls.
 The hardest part was, ironically, the most fun: choosing between a coral or a tropical lipstick without having to feel apologetic for her indecisiveness.
 Look complete, Isabella saved the selfie and posted it to Facebook after sharing it with her younger sister, who’d clued her in to the app.
 “Tots fab!” someone soon posted to her wall.
 “Why didn’t this exist sooner?”
 Isabella texted to her sister, who replied immediately, “I know!”
 Able to order the products directly through the app for two-day delivery, Isabella felt confident and ready for her special evening with her own prince.